MolSSI/QCSchema/docs/source/index.rst

 A JSON Schema for Quantum Chemistry

-The purpose of this schema is to provide API like access to pre-existing quantum chemistry packages to enable more complex workflows.
-The core of this is to avoid parsing ASCII-based output files and place output variables, vectors, matrices in a consistent format that can be easily parsed.
+The purpose of this schema is to provide API-like access to existing workhorse quantum chemistry packages to enable more complex and unified workflows.
+Primary to this is avoiding parsing ASCII-based output files, instead placing output variables, vectors, matrices in a consistent format that can be easily read/loaded by humans or tools.

-High Level Aspirations
+High-Level Aspirations
 ----------------------
-In order to help define the overall scope and direction of the specification several high level goals will be pursued:
+In order to help define the overall scope and direction of the specification, several high-level goals will be pursued:

- * Ability to connect to visualizers and GUI's
+ * Connecting QC to visualizers and GUIs
- * Connect to existing Workflows tools
+ * Connecting QC to existing Workflows tools
- * Transfer data between QM programs (Orbitals, Densities, etc)
+ * Transfer data between QC programs (Orbitals, Densities, etc.)
- * Provide a rigorous record of computation for large scale QM databases
+ * Provide a rigorous record of computation for large-scale QC databases
- * Provide a framework for QM API access
+ * Provide a framework for QC API access

 A concrete list of requirements for this schema can be found [here](Requirements.md).